New geometric structures on 3-manifolds: surgery and generalized geometry: Surgeries on a cosymplectic neighbourhood

 We consider the closed manifold $\widetilde{M}:=(M\setminus \overline{\D_b\times \SSS^1})\cup_\Psi T$, where we use $\Psi$ to glue along $R_0\times \SSS^1$ and $R_1\times \SSS^1$.
 The relation between the $B_3$-structures on $R_1\times \SSS^1$ is given, for $A$ and $B$ as above, by

 We see next that this defines a twisted $B_3$-structure.

 \begin{remark} The underlying topological surgery is described by the coefficients $(p,\pm 1)$ and the isomorphism \eqref{eq:diffeo-N-D-S1}.
 This isomorphism induces a peripheral system: two curves $m$ and $l$ that are a basis for $H_1(\partial N,\mathbb Z)$, so that $m$ is a meridian (that is, it bounds a disk in $N$).
 Thus, through \eqref{eq:diffeo-N-D-S1}, $m$ corresponds to $\partial D^2_a$ and $l$ to the factor $S^1$.
 For this peripheral system, $(p,\pm 1)$ surgery means that $p\,m\pm l$ is the filling meridian, which bounds a disk in the resulting manifold.
 Notice that different choices of the diffeomorphism \eqref{eq:diffeo-N-D-S1} may have different peripheral systems, but the meridian does not change, so the $(p,\pm 1)$ surgery may be denoted by $(p',\pm 1)$ in a new peripheral system.
-Namely, $\pm 1$ does not but the value of $p$ may change by an integer (in other words, the set of isotopy classes of orientation-preserving diffeomorphisms of the solid torus is $\mathbb Z$, generated by Dehn twists).
+Namely, $p$ may change by an integer but $\pm 1$ remains the same (in other words, the set of isotopy classes of orientation-preserving diffeomorphisms of the solid torus is $\mathbb Z$, generated by Dehn twists). \end{remark}